Stefanbotes/GeneralSchemaQ/GMAIL_SMTP_SETUP_GUIDE.md

 4. Click **"Register"** or **"Sign Up"**
 5. You should see a message: *"Registration successful!
 Please check your email to verify your account."*
 6. **Check the email inbox** you used for registration
-7. You should receive an email from your Gmail address with the subject: **"Verify Your Email - Leadership Personas Assessment"**
+7. You should receive an email from your Gmail address with the subject: **"Verify Your Email - Inner Personas Assessment"**
 8. Click the **"Verify Email Address"** button in the email
 9. You should be redirected to the app and see: *"Email verified successfully!"*